mannansiddiqui/Deploy-a-React-app-for-development-and-production-environments/README.md

 ![19](https://user-images.githubusercontent.com/74168188/179751261-b2900fad-593b-4e56-98d1-29ab356ac6f3.png)

-#### Step-3: Create a react app and deploy it on the server for development and production environment.
+#### Step-3: Create a React app and deploy it on the server for both the development and production environments.

 Now, time to create a react app